 Accommodation: Where to Stay in Washington, D.C.: Best Areas & Hotels

 It's an easy and worthwhile day trip to Philadelphia, just one hour and 35 minutes away by train from New York City.
 In fact, many Philadelphians commute to work daily in New York City.
 However, the two cities feel further away in ambience, as Philadelphia has plenty of green spaces and more of a small-town feel.

 The main tourist appeal of Philadelphia is its connection to American history.
-The Old City district (Independence National Historical Park), a one-square-mile historic section of downtown Philadelphia, is packed with landmarks: Independence Hall where the Declaration of Independence was adopted; the famous Liberty Bell; Congress Hall; the Betsy Roth House; the Benjamin Franklin Museum; the Museum of the American Revolution; and Elfreth's Alley, the country's oldest residential street (dating to 1702).
-The Old City also has many shops and restaurants.
+The Old City district (Independence National Historical Park), a one-square-mile historic section of downtown Philadelphia, is packed with landmarks: Independence Hall where the Declaration of Independence was adopted; the famous Liberty Bell; Congress Hall; the Betsy Roth House; the Benjamin Franklin Museum; and the Museum of the American Revolution.

 For the most rewarding and stress-free way to visit Philadelphia on a day trip, it's a good idea to take an organized tour.
 Departing from downtown New York City, the Philadelphia and Amish Country Day Trip is a full-day guided tour that covers Philadelphia's highlights plus a stop in Lancaster, Pennsylvania and a jaunt through the Amish farm country on a horse-drawn buggy ride.

 Accommodation: Where to Stay in Philadelphia: Best Areas & Hotels